tinyamasisurum0/quizdunyasi/README.md

 1. **Check environment variables**: Make sure `DATABASE_URL` or `POSTGRES_URL` is correctly set in your Vercel project settings.

 2. **SSL Configuration**: Most PostgreSQL providers require SSL connections.
-The application is configured to handle SSL connections automatically.
+The application is configured to handle SSL connections automatically, including self-signed certificates.

 3. **IP Restrictions**: If your database has IP restrictions, you need to allow Vercel's IP ranges.
    - For Supabase: Go to your project settings, navigate to "Database" > "Connection Pooling", and add Vercel's IP ranges.